Our History

 Sharp, as the principal of the corporation that owned The Inn, remained personally active in its management from the time he acquired the property until his death in 2002.
 During this time, he maintained a commitment to keep The Inn unspoiled.
 He aspired to preserve the resort and its grounds as a dignified yet comfortable destination for its seasonal regulars.

 Today, The Inn consists of 137 rooms, 63 in the main Inn and 74 in the surrounding cottages.
-The Gasparilla Inn & Club continues to be known for its impeccable service and its unique historic old Florida feel and atmosphere today.
+The Gasparilla Inn continues to be known for its impeccable service and its unique historic old Florida feel and atmosphere today.

 The Gasparilla Inn’s founders and patrons understood the delicate challenges of building the village without destroying the natural wonders of the island, from its fishing preserves to sugary sands.
 Through the years, this spirit has been passed on from generation to generation of owners, guests and residents on the island.